bhatnagar-sachin302/CPEFinalProject/README.md

 <br>
 <br>
 ## Notes
+We all contributed to the code on the same laptop, this was easier for us because we are not familiar with git.<br>
+Our apologies

 The I2C Scanner folder has code that tells us the address of the RTC.
 It does not do anything related to the swamp cooler.